Western Michigan vs. Central Michigan NCAA Football Odds, Plays and Insights | November 3, 2021

 - Central Michigan's games have gone over 63 points in two opportunities this season.

-- The two teams combine to average 58 points per game, 5.0 less than the total in this contest.
+- The two teams combine to score 58 points per game, 5.0 less than the over/under in this contest.

-- The 55.7 combined points per game that these two squads have allowed this season are 7.3 fewer than the 63 total in this contest.
+- These two squads combine to allow 55.7 points per game, 7.3 fewer than this contest's over/under.

 - The Broncos and their opponents score an average of 60.5 points per game, 2.5 fewer than Wednesday's total.

-- The 63 over/under in this game is 6.4 points higher than the 56.6 average total in Chippewas games this season.
+- The 56.6 PPG average total in Chippewas games this season is 6.4 points fewer than this game's over/under.

 Western Michigan Stats and Trends

-- Western Michigan has played eight games, with four wins against the spread.
+- Western Michigan has four wins against the spread in eight games this season.

 - The Broncos have been favored by 10 points or more two times this season and covered the spread in one of them.

-- Western Michigan's games this year have eclipsed the over/under three times in eight opportunities (37.5%).
+- Western Michigan's games this year have gone over the point total in 37.5% of its opportunities (three times in eight games with a set point total).

-- Western Michigan is 2-0 against the spread and 2-0 overall in games when it puts up more than 28.4 points.
+- Western Michigan is 2-0 against the spread and 2-0 overall this season when the team scores more than 28.4 points.

 - The Broncos have turned the ball over eight times this season, two more turnovers than the Chippewas have forced (6).